Tree Warden Scheme

 It is essential to ensure that you have a good understanding of the plans and priorities for trees in your local area.
 We will offer a range of practical advice and training sessions in the form of slide shows, walks and talks.
 Staff from Countrycare and Tree Officers organise a regular programme of training events through the year.
 In addition, there is a range of publications that the Tree Wardens are also given.
 Wardens are encouraged to attend these training days as well as two open meetings held each year.

 Being a Tree Warden will give you the chance to conserve your local tree heritage and enhance it for future generations.
-We are always looking for more Tree Wardens so if you think you may be interested please come along to one of our events or contact us
+We are always looking for more Tree Wardens so if you think you may be interested please contact us